XiangchengZhang/Diffusion-inference-scaling/README.md

 ## Overview

-This repository provide the implementation of [**Inference-time Scaling of Diffusion Models through Classical Search**](https://diffusion-inference-scaling.github.io/).
+This repository provides the implementation of [**Inference-time Scaling of Diffusion Models through Classical Search**](https://diffusion-inference-scaling.github.io/).
 The approach leverages classical search algorithms to scale inference compute in diffusion models, improving efficiency and output quality.

 ## Implementation
 The `imagenet` folder provides the implementation of BFS for class-conditional image generation, the `locomotion` folder provides the Q-verifier test-time search for offline RL tasks, and the `pointmaze` folder provides the implementation of the long-horizon planning task.
 For installation of each task, refer to the instructions in each subfolder.